-Remove the nozzle hammer when the valve is loose enough to be moved by hand.
+When the valve is sufficiently loose to be moved by hand, the drawing tool should be removed.

-Move the starting valve up and down by means of the tool (16977) until the spring is able to pull the valve back into its place.
+Now the starting valve must be moved up and down by means of the tool (16977-1), until the spring can draw the valve back to its position.

-Finally, lubricate the valve with oil.
+Finally lubricate the valve with oil.